Film Faced Plywood for Concrete Formwork: The Complete Guide

 The core determines the panel's structural performance and durability under repeated forming cycles:

-- Tropical hardwood core (acacia, eucalyptus, keruing) — highest bending strength, best reuse durability, heaviest.
-The preferred choice for demanding formwork
+- Plantation-grown hardwood core (acacia, eucalyptus, hevéa) — high bending strength, good reuse durability, heavier.
+The standard core for Vinawood's formwork range.

-- Birch core — strong, consistent veneers, popular in European specifications
+- Birch core — strong, consistent veneers, popular in European specifications.
+Constrained supply since 2022 sanctions on Russian/Belarusian sources.

 - Combi core (hardwood face + softwood/poplar mid-layers) — lighter, lower cost, moderate performance